amraboelela/SwiftInterview/General iOS.md

 By using @autoclosure, you can achieve a more concise syntax when dealing with simple expressions or literals.
 Keep in mind that using @autoclosure is most effective when the evaluation of the expression has no side effects and can be safely delayed.

-## What is the difference between nsoperation queue and GCD?
+## What is the difference between NSOperation queue and GCD?

 `NSOperationQueue` and Grand Central Dispatch (GCD) are both concurrency mechanisms in Swift and Objective-C for executing multiple operations (tasks) concurrently and managing multiple threads.
 While they share some common goals, they offer different levels of abstraction and features.